oznogon/gattaibushido-public/rules/05_coach.md

 >
 > If you work together, you might have a chance of escaping - maybe one of the lifeships will make it through, and warn the people back home?
 But as you ponder this, you notice one more screen, showing a video feed of a dim, now-abandoned room deeper in the bunker.
 In that room, beyond that camera, under a single flickering light, is **The Weapon**...
 >
 > Each of the named cards I just laid down is a "Faction" which you can use for potential added pwoer later in this scene.
-If you would like, you each have the *option* to invest any *one* of your cards in any of the Factions you choose, and then draw another into your Stash to replace it. *Any* of you can play the cards from the Factions later on, but for now it's up to you if you want to invest.
+If you would like, you each have the *option* to invest any *one* of your cards in any of the Factions you choose, and then draw another into your Cache to replace it. *Any* of you can play the cards from the Factions later on, but for now it's up to you if you want to invest.
 >
 > Now with that set up... what do you do?